bharambetejas/sbom-support-analyzer/README.md

 ## 📝 License

-This project is licensed under the MIT License with a defensive security clause - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 with a defensive security clause - see the [LICENSE](LICENSE) file for details.

 **TL;DR:** Free to use for defensive security purposes.
 Not for malicious use.

+**Attribution Required:** If you use this software (especially commercial use), you must provide public credit to Tejas Bharambe.
+See the [NOTICE](NOTICE) file for detailed attribution requirements and recommended formats.

 ## 🙏 Acknowledgments